home-assistant/home-assistant.io/source/_integrations/generic.markdown

   required: false
   type: string
 stream_source:
   description: "The URL your camera serves the live stream on, e.g., `rtsp://user:pass@192.168.1.21:554/`.
 Can be a [template](/topics/templating/).
-Usernames and passwords must be embedded in the url.
+Usernames and passwords must be embedded in the URL.
 At least one of still_image_url or stream_source must be provided."
   required: false
   type: string
 name: